anna-dor-plumsail/documents-docs/source/flow/actions/document-processing.rst

 Regular Expression Match
 ----------------------------

 Searches an input string for all occurrences of a regular expression and returns all the matches with the help of Microsoft Flow.
-We would recommend you to use Regex Hero to test your expressions.
+We would recommend you to use `Regex Hero tool <http://regexhero.net/>`_ to test your expressions.
 It supports the same syntax as actions.

 .. rubric:: Output Parameters